 Fill out the initial nomination form .
 In your description of the nominee, you may include the nominee's extraordinary success in teaching by providing a narrative of the nominee's background, experience, teaching style, special contributions, other teaching awards, and any additional evidence of the nominee's unusual achievement in teaching.
 You may attach one, and only one, additional page for the narrative.

-Email the initial nomination form as a PDF file to the Teaching Award Committee Chairman, currently John Thoo (email@example.com), by April 30.
+Email the initial nomination form as a PDF file to the Teaching Award Committee Chairman, currently Elizabeth Gross email@example.com, by NOVEMBER 15.

-Please pay attention to the directions for the Haimo Award (page 2).
+Please pay attention to the directions for the Haimo Award at the link given above.
 We highlight some of the requirements here.